tensorflow/tensorflow/tensorflow/lite/delegates/xnnpack/README.md

 * Only addition with two inputs is supported.
 * Fused `NONE`, `RELU`, `RELU_N1_TO_1`, and `RELU6` activations are supported, but fused `TANH` and `SIGN_BIT` activations are not.
-* Dynamically allocated (with `kTfLiteDynamic` allocation type) inputs and output are not supported.

 ### `AVERAGE_POOL_2D`